-You can check whether you have a CCJ by looking on the Register of Judgements.
+If you have a CCJ but don’t know who from, you can find out more information and check whether you have a CCJ by looking on the Register of Judgements.
 The search costs between £4 and £10 but if you think you may have a CCJ and want to check before applying for credit, it’s worth paying this small fee.
 If you find the information on the register is wrong, contact Trust Online by calling 020 7380 0133 and they can check your details with the court.

 How to clear a CCJ